EvilDuck300/CS625_HW1/HW4_report.md

  Design Decisions & Customizations:
- * Distinct colors were used for each category to enhance visual differentiation, while bars were sorted in descending order to highlight the largest changes.
-Axis labels were adjusted for improved readability.
+ *  Different colors were used for each category to increase the visual distinction and the bars were sorted in  descending order to show the most significant changes.
+The axis labels were also modified to enhance the  readability.